+NO CHANGE IN Q3 2008.
 LMDC continues to work with the New York City Department of Housing Preservation and Development to plan and develop the scope of the rehabilitation for the development.
 It is anticipated that this scope planning phase will be completed in the following quarter and a subrecipient agreement finalized in the near term.
-The subrecipient agreement is scheduled to be finalized next quarter and progress with the project will ensue. # of housing units: cumulative low 0/934.56 mod 0/934.56 mod 0/934.56 mod 0/934.56 mod 0/934.56 mod 0/269 Total 0/1584
+The subrecipient agreement is scheduled to be finalized next quarter and progress with the project will ensue. # of housing units: cumulative low 0/934.56 mod 0/934.56 Total 0/1584 # of households benefitting: cumulative low 0/934.56 mod 0/269 Total 0/1584.